The Graph Minor Structure Theorem through Bidimensionality: Introduction

 To present our main result and give an answer to the question above, we define three parametric graphs $\mathscr{A}=\langle \mathscr{A}_{k}\rangle_{k\in \mathbb{N}},$ $\mathscr{H}=\langle \mathscr{H}_{k}\rangle_{k\in \mathbb{N}},$ and $\mathscr{C}=\langle \mathscr{C}_{k}\rangle_{k\in \mathbb{N}}$ as follows:

-The \emph{annulus grid} $\mathscr{A}_{k}$ is the $(4k,k)$-cylindrical grid\footnote{An $(n \times m)$-cylindical grid is a Cartesian product of a cycle on $n$ vertices and a path on $m$ vertices.} depicted in the left of \cref{supplanted}.
+An $(n \times m)$-cylindrical grid is the Cartesian product of a cycle on $n$ vertices and a path on $m$ vertices.
+The \emph{annulus grid} $\mathscr{A}_{k}$ is the $(4k \times k)$-cylindrical grid depicted in the left of \cref{supplanted}.
 The \emph{handle grid} $\mathscr{H}_{k}$ (resp. \emph{crosscap grid} $\mathscr{C}_{k}$) is obtained adding in $\mathscr{A}_{k}$ edges as indicated in the middle (resp. right) part of \cref{supplanted}.
 We refer to the added edges as \emph{transactions} of the handle grid $\mathscr{H}_{k}$ or the crosscap grid $\mathscr{C}_{k}.$

-Let now $h\in\mathbb{N}$ and $c\in[0,2].$ We define the parametric graph $\mathscr{D}^{\mathsf{h},\mathsf{c}}=\langle \mathscr{D}_{k}^{\mathsf{h},\mathsf{c}}\rangle_{k\in \mathbb{N}}$ by taking one copy of $\mathscr{A}_{k},$ $h$ copies of $\mathscr{H}_{k},$ and $c\in[0,2]$ copies of $\mathscr{C}_{k},$ then ``cut'' them along the dotted red line, as in \cref{supplanted}, and join them together in the cyclic order $\mathscr{A}_{k},\mathscr{H}_{k},\ldots,\mathscr{H}_{k},\mathscr{C}_{k},\ldots,\mathscr{C}_{k},$ as indicated in \cref{perniciously}.
+Let now $h\in\mathbb{N}$ and $c\in[0,2].$ We define the parametric graph $\mathscr{D}^{(\mathsf{h},\mathsf{c})}=\langle \mathscr{D}_{k}^{(\mathsf{h},\mathsf{c})}\rangle_{k\in \mathbb{N}}$ by taking one copy of $\mathscr{A}_{k},$ $h$ copies of $\mathscr{H}_{k},$ and $c\in[0,2]$ copies of $\mathscr{C}_{k},$ then ``cut'' them along the dotted red line, as in \cref{supplanted}, and join them together in the cyclic order $\mathscr{A}_{k},\mathscr{H}_{k},\ldots,\mathscr{H}_{k},\mathscr{C}_{k},\ldots,\mathscr{C}_{k},$ as indicated in \cref{perniciously}.
 We call the graph $\mathscr{D}_{k}^{(\mathsf{h},\mathsf{c})}$ the \emph{Dyck-grid} of \emph{order} $k$ \emph{with} $h$ \emph{handles and} $c$ \emph{crosscaps}.
 For technical reasons, we make the convention that $\mathscr{D}^{(-1,2)}_k=\mathscr{D}^{(0,0)}_k.$